 Our lessons are engaging, meaningful and fun and we endeavour to provide many hands on experiences with the right balance of challenge and support.
 Children are actively involved in a range of memorable learning experiences which promote creativity, independence and enjoyment.
 This includes the use of the woodland area within our school grounds.

 Although our timetable consists of daily maths, English, phonics and guided reading lessons we feel that other subjects such as science, history, R.E, I.C.T, geography, Art/DT and music hold equal prominence to the success of our children and is reflected in our timetable.

-Reading books can be changed daily which encourages children to read every night.
+Reading books are changed on Monday, Wednesday and Friday and we encourage children to read every night.
 We also have a vast selection of books in our reading corner that the children have regular access to as we believe that reading enhances vocabulary and stimulates imagination and curiosity.
-We believe it is vital for learning to be fun and engaging, therefore we regularly play fun, if not a little competitive, times tables games to inspire a love of learning.
+We believe it is vital for learning to be fun and engaging, therefore we regularly play fun, if not a little competitive, times tables/spelling games to inspire a love of learning.

 Our PE session is on a Thursday afternoon and children will experience a range of physical activities.

 If you require further information please contact the school office and in the meantime, keep an eye on our page for regular pictures following our journey through Year 2!

 Year two thoroughly enjoyed their wild workshop this week.
 We learned fascinating facts that we hadn’t discovered before and created wonderful mice play areas to test how inquisitive the species was.